opensci/blog.opensci.info/_posts/2014-12-08-PLoS-ALM-Charts-Google-Fusion-Tables.md

 This simple chart includes some interaction because it uses Javascript.
 When the user hovers their mouse on a column, a label appears showing the full article title and an exact citation count.
 This provides important detail without taking additional screen space or overloading the user with information.

-> Javascript charts can include interaction such as tooltips

 Although this is a basic query and chart, it allows us to see the top CrossRef cited articles for 2013 and compare their citation counts.
 Most of the top-cited CrossRef articles had fewer Scopus citations, except for "Post-Treatment HIV-1 Controllers..." and "A Guide to Enterotypes across the..." which for some reason received more Scopus than CrossRef citations.
 These differences may be due to article awareness, citation inclusion methods, or timeframe.

-> The chart lets the viewer compare citations of different papers and spot trends

-While it is impossible to draw conclusions from a single chart, even this simplistic visualization can indicate areas of interest for further study.
+While it is impossible to draw conclusions from a single chart, by displaying the results visually the chart lets the viewer compare citations of different papers and spot trends to investigate further.

 # Next Steps #

-Using this type of code anyone can freely run a query on the PLoS ALM dataset.
+Fusion Tables lets anyone develop their own query to run on the PLoS ALM dataset.
 This query can use SQL-like operations and runs on the entire 100k+ rows of data.
-The query can also perform calculations on the data columns, such as `SUM()`, `AVERAGE()`, and more.
+Calculations on the data such as `SUM()`, `AVERAGE()`, can also be run.

 > Fusion Tables query can be modified to visualize different aspects of the data